-- Once you’re done with training for the second exam, spend a few days with focused review to get comfortable with the material.
+- Once you’re done with training for the second exam, spend a few days with focused review.
+You want to ensure that you are comfortable with the material.
 From there, your focus should shift to whichever exam will be taken first.

 If Your FINRA Exam Is More Than a Month Away